ferencek/CroRIS/ReadMe.md

 ## Importing publications to CroRIS

 Send the output JSON file `CroRIS_input.json` to croris-app@srce.hr and system admins will take care of the import.
+In case the JSON would contain any publications that are already in the CroRIS database, those publications will be skipped during the import based on their DOI identifiers.

 ## Advanced options